GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Thus it is observable that the buildings which a single architect has planned and executed, are generally more elegant and commodious than those which several have attempted to improve.
+> ### Program designers have a tendency to think of the users as idiots who need to be controlled.
+They should rather think of their program as a servant, whose master, the user, should be able to control it.
 >
-> ~ *René Descartes*
+> ~ *John McCarthy (computer scientist)*

 ---
 ## 🏎 Quick Facts